cnsheafe/create-react-from-scratch/README.md

 * Using React-Router 4

-* Using babel for transpiling
+* Using babel for transpiling to es2015

+* Typescript support